wormhole-foundation/example-token-bridge-relayer/solana/README.md

 ## Deployment

+First, generate a program public key by running the following command:

+- `solana-keygen pubkey target/deploy/token_bridge_relayer-keypair.json`

+Add your program's public key to the following file:

+- `programs/src/lib.rs`

-First, build based on the target network.
+Then, build based on the target network.
 The deployment options are `devnet`, `testnet` and `mainnet`.
 We will use `testnet` as an example for this README.

 - `NETWORK=testnet make build`